adaltas/node-nikita-docs/src/md/about/tutorial.md

 ### Initialization

-We are going to use [version control systems (VCS)](https://en.wikipedia.org/wiki/Version_control) to follow our development.
+A Nikita project is a Node.js package.
+Everything is a file and it doesn't require you to rely on any external software such as a database.
+For this reason we will use [version control systems (VCS)](https://en.wikipedia.org/wiki/Version_control) to track our development.
 Several tools are available such as [GIT](https://git-scm.com/) and [Mercurial](https://www.mercurial-scm.org/).
 In this tutorial, we will be using [GIT](https://git-scm.com/) and publish the source code to the [node-nikita-tutorial repository on GitHub](https://github.com/adaltas/node-nikita-tutorial).

 ```bash